mBartoldus/lowercase_v/README.md

 	v([1,2], 3)
 	v([1], 2, new Float32Array([3])) // these all return [1,2,3]

-This feature was inspired by GLSL, where parameter concatenation is useful in converting vec3 to vec4.
-You can use concatenation to make quaternions, append alpha values to RGB, extend stencil shadow volumes to "infinity", etc.
+> This feature was inspired by GLSL, wherein parameter concatenation is useful in converting vec3 to vec4.
+> You can use concatenation to make quaternions, append alpha values to RGB, extend stencil shadow volumes to "infinity", etc.

-> Potential ambiguity to consider:
+This leaves one Potential ambiguity to consider:

-> * v(100) returns a 100-dimensional vector
+	v(100)   // returns a 100-dimensional vector
-> * v([100]) returns a 1-dimensional vector with the value 100.
+	v([100]) // returns a 1-dimensional vector with the value 100.

 ## m(...)
 m() also extends Float32Array.
 Pass it a single number and it will give you the relevant n-by-n zero matrix.